DanielleQuinn/RBarMUN/index.md

 ## Upcoming Events

+### Stay tuned for our 2020 events!

+## Past Events

 ### Code and Tell
 *December 2, 2019*
 *Location:* The Breezeway, 5:30 - 7:30

-Next week at RBar we'll be having a special "Code and Tell" event to wrap up the semester!
+We'll be having a special "Code and Tell" event to wrap up the semester!
 Attendees will have 1-5 minutes sharing one thing they find useful, interesting, or novel in R; this could be a piece of code you've written, an error message you've solved, a high impact figure you've created, or an online resource that you've stumbled across.
 This event is all about sharing the tips and tricks you find most useful, demonstrating the interesting things R can do, and learning from each other!

 ### Introduction to Linear Mixed Effect Models in R
 *November 25, 2019*